Configuration Reference

 Cleanup Service Registration:

-retentionPolicy, // Same policy passed to SetAuditRetentionPolicy
+retentionPolicy, // The retention policy to apply (required)

-cleanupIntervalHours: 24) // Cleanup frequency (default: 24 hours)
+cleanupIntervalHours: 24); // Cleanup frequency (default: 24 hours)

 Important Notes:

-AddAuditCleanup()- without it, policy has no effect - Recurring Tasks: Never auto-deleted, even with
+AddAuditCleanup(policy, …)- without it, policy has no effect - Recurring Tasks: Never auto-deleted, even with

-DeleteCompletedTasksWithAudits = true(they need to reschedule) - Failed/Cancelled Tasks: Preserved for visibility, even with
+DeleteCompletedTasksAfterRetention = true(they need to reschedule) - Failed/Cancelled Tasks: Preserved for visibility, even with

 Monitoring Cleanup: